openfga/java-sdk/docs/OpenFgaApi.md

 ## readChangesWithHttpInfo

-> ApiResponse<ReadChangesResponse> readChanges readChangesWithHttpInfo(storeId, type, pageSize, continuationToken)
+> CompletableFuture<ApiResponse<ReadChangesResponse>> readChanges readChangesWithHttpInfo(storeId, type, pageSize, continuationToken)

 Return a list of all the tuple changes